 Trees for benefit of Indian Giant Flying Squirrels

-Grow-Trees.com is creating rural jobs, in remote areas where jobs are rare, in the nursery, planting and post-planting activity, amongst tribals and women.
-The 50,000 trees to be planted will create approximately 6,140 workdays of jobs in the nursery and planting activities alone.
-These trees will provide flowers, fruit, fodder and fuel to rural communities and living creatures, improve water catchment, generate oxygen, reduce carbon dioxide in the atmosphere, fight climate change and benefit the Indian Giant Flying Squirrel, a species decreasing in numbers .
+Creating rural jobs, in remote areas where jobs are rare, in the nursery, planting and post-planting activity, amongst the tribal people, especially women.
+The 25,000 trees to be planted will create approximately 2046 workdays of jobs in the nursery and planting activities alone.
+This will prevent the community to indulge in activities like poaching.
+Also, the involvement of the community during the plantation process will make them aware about the importance of conservation of the natural habitat of the area.
+These trees will provide flowers, fruit, fodder and fuel to rural communities and living creatures, improve water catchment, generate oxygen, reduce carbon dioxide in the atmosphere, fight climate change and benefit the Indian Giant Flying Squirrel, a species decreasing in numbers.